solana-labs/solana-program-library/docs/src/token-2022/status.md

 title: Project Status
 ---

-The Token-2022 program is ready for full production use.
 All clusters have the latest program deployed **without confidential transfer functionality**.

 The program with confidential transfer functionality will be deployed once Solana v1.17 reaches mainnet-beta with the appropriate syscalls enabled.